SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

     ![](media/sqlvm-min.png)

 1. Go back to the browser window where you had opened Azure Portal and search for **SQL Server -Azure Arc**.
-If you are already on that page, you will need to click on the **Refresh button**.
-On that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step. ***update sss**
+If you are already on that page, you will need to click on the Refresh button.
+On that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step.

     ![](media/az-ex1-6.png)